StetHD/tarifa-book/configuration/index.md

 ## `private.json`

-The `private.json` contains all not commitable configurations informations.
-On a project with only the android platform and only handling the siging process of an apk, the `tarifa.json` file would looks like:
+The `private.json` contains all configurations informations that you don't want to expose in a source control software.

+For instance you can use it to set the path to your Android keystore (needed to sign apps for release):

 ``` json
 {